HarcourtsAcademy/grav-ha-user/pages/01.courses/04.auction/05.auction-program/auction-program.md

 ===

-## Auction for Sales (Day 1)
+## Target Group
-Target Group: Sales Consultants, Office Managers and Business Owners
+Sales Consultants, Office Managers and Business Owners

+## Course Duration
+One Day, in-class training

+## Course Fee
+Complimentary *($50.00 per Australian RTO qualification unit - if required)*

-### What you will Learn
+## What you will Learn
 - The auction method of marketing property and why no-price marketing can be so successful
 - Scripts to assist you with handling common seller concerns about auction
 - The importance of the auction listing file and what it should contain
-- How to identify components for bidders packages and review high profile auction marketing plans
+- How to identify components for bidder’s packages and review high profile auction marketing plans
 - How to work with buyers for auction and explain the benefits of the auction process to them
 - Effective scripts for discussing price with buyers of no-price property
 - How to handle offers prior to auction and hold buyer interest up until the auction day
 - How to establish a strong working relationship and communicate effectively with sellers

-### Program Structure
+## Availability
-The Auction for Sales Program is a full day often run in conjunction with our Auctioneering Program out of Academy training rooms.
+The Auction Program is presented in all the main Academy training centres by the Academy's team of specialist trainers.

-## Auctioneering Program (Day 2)

-### Target Groups
-- Those wishing to become an auctioneer
-- Sales Consultants, managers and business owners wanting an understanding of the auction day process
-- Those completing their full Real Estate Licence

-### What you will Learn
-- Responsibilities of an auctioneer and sales team
-- How a reserve set meeting is conducted and what your responsibilities are leading up to the auction day
-- Successful auction day strategies and understand auction procedure
-- How to work the auction floor and know the tasks and scripts required of you whether the property is sold or passed in
-- Laws and legislation governing the auction process
-- Calling an auction
-- Communicating with sellers during the auction
-- Procedures for a successful sale under the hammer or when passed in

-### Program Structure
-The Auctioneering Program is a full day and usually runs in conjunction with the Auction Sales Program to provide both industry qualification units required for an Auctioneering Licence.

-## Further information
-For all course enquiries and pricing details, please [contact us](/about/contact-us).